-To protect your artwork, and prevent airborne dust contaminating the record when stored, you also need to invest in outer record sleeves.
+To protect your artwork, and prevent airborne dust from contaminating the record when stored, you also need to invest in outer record sleeves.

 Traditionally, collectors would buy thick plastic PVC outer sleeves – don’t do that!

 PVC-based products can cause contamination and serious damage to your records.
 The theory is, because vinyl records are also made from PVC (an oil-based product), the two items can merge given the wrong climate.
 The result is a misting effect on the record, which is audible as hiss.

 Vinyl accessories company, Big Fudge offer a good affordable solution here with their crystal clear outer sleeves.

 The low-down on sleeves: Material quality is key.
 Always check to make sure you’re buying polyethylene inner sleeves and polypropylene outer sleeves.